mszczygiel/aws-gateway-lb/README.md

   - permissive egress on all instances

 ## Virtual appliance
 Source code of the virtual appliance can be found in the `censor` directory.
 The application captures raw packets and inspects GENEVE traffic.
-Packets are modified (replace "weakly typed" with "strongly typed"), dropped (if payload contains "drop me") or forwarded unmodified (in other cases)
+Packets are modified (replace "weakly typed" with "strongly typed"), dropped (if payload contains "drop me") or forwarded unmodified (in other cases).
+Additionally, every 5th ICMP packet will be dropped

 ## Prerequisites